ElektraInitiative/PermaplanT/doc/architecture/03context.md

 - hints&tips about pest control, fertilizer, care, etc.
 - automatic shadow and moisture calculation
 - 3D modes (forest garden), contour lines etc.
-- timelaps of historic garden development, simulate growth
+- time-lapse of historic garden development, simulate growth
 - positions and distances relate to the real world, for example, you can use GPS coordinates
 - GIS import/export